 Typical entry requirements

-The MRes research masters in wildlife conservation is designed for graduates and postgraduates of biology, zoology and ecological disciplines (2:1 or first class degree), and those currently already working at conservation organisations.
+MRes Wildlife Conservation is designed for graduates and postgraduates of biology, zoology and ecological disciplines (2:1 or first class degree), and those currently already working at conservation organisations.
 It is a one calendar year (October-September) full-time course.
 There is currently no provision for this MRes as a part time course.

 Typical course content

-All students on this wildlife conservation research masters programme must take four compulsory taught modules: Three are course-specific modules taught at Marwell Wildlife.
-A statistical skills module will be taught at the Centre for Biological Sciences.
-Students will start their extensive individual 8 month research project in semester 2, under the supervision of a Marwell Wildlife Conservation Biologist and a University of Southampton academic, following a series of tutorials in semester 1.
+Students on MRes Wildlife Conservation programme take four compulsory taught modules: Three are course-specific modules taught at Marwell Wildlife, delivered by their team of Conservation Biologists.
+A statistical skills module istaught at the Centre for Biological Sciences.
+Students start their 8 month research project in semester 2, under the supervision of a Marwell Wildlife Conservation Biologist and a University of Southampton academic, and engage in a series of project design tutorials with supervisory teams in semester 1 and 2.

 By the end of this module you will have an understanding of the value and limitations of applying biological principles and disciplines to real-world conservation

-Techniques in monitoring and surveying - This module will outline the value of monitoring wildlife across several levels (individuals, population and communities).
+BIOL6050 Techniques in monitoring and surveying - This module will outline the value of monitoring wildlife across several levels (individuals, population and communities).
 You will be introduced to a host of techniques specific to monitoring and surveying wildlife (for example radio tracking, camera trapping, gathering information from local communities, use of standard population management software).
-You are encouraged to spend independent study time familiarising yourself with the equipment, at Marwell, in order to develop your competence and confidence in their use.
+You are encouraged to spend independent study time familiarising yourself with the equipmentin order to develop your competence and confidence in their use.
 Emphasis is placed upon how these approaches are crucial for informing conservation decision-making, relating to wildlife.

 Please note: This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if s/he takes full advantage of the learning opportunities that are provided.
 More detailed information can be found in the programme handbook (or other appropriate guide or website).